bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Files ``A`` and ``B`` share most blocks (yellow), so blocks 1-3 are used by both, only blocks 4 and 5 (pink) are unique to the individual files.

+That's enough colourful graphs for now.
+Let's move on to more serious matters.

 .. _`Git for computer scientists`: http://eagain.net/articles/git-for-computer-scientists/
 .. _`git-big-picture`: https://github.com/esc/git-big-picture
 .. _`a script`: https://github.com/bmcorser/git-little-picture